 Generally, interior design firms are not obliged to be registered under this scheme as designers do not execute the renovation works with their own two hands.
 They often sub out these works to contractors, and this HDB scheme is targeted specifically at getting contractors who handle the manual work licensed - a common misconception among homeowners that one should only engage HDB-licensed firms.

-Established by the Singapore Renovation Contractors and Material Suppliers Association (RCMA), the CASETRUST-RCMA Joint Accreditation scheme requires companies to protect a customer’s deposit payment through purchase of a deposit performance bond.
+It requires companies to protect a customer’s deposit payment through the purchase of a deposit performance bond.
 This ensures that homeowners’ monies are safe in the face of the firm’s closure or liquidation.

 Interior design firms accredited under this scheme are also recognised for their cost transparency, accountability, and general good business practices.
-Customers can expect documented policies on fees and refunds, clearly defined dispute resolution mechanisms, and ethical sales staff.
-Refer to more details here.
+Customers can expect documented policies on payment terms, clearly defined dispute resolution mechanisms, and ethical sales staff.

-To be on the safe side, it’s best to confirm with the interior design firm if they are working with contractors that are HDB-licensed.
+To be on the safe side, it’s best to confirm with the interior design firm if they are working with contractors that are the aforementioned HDB Directory of Renovation Contractors (DRC).
 And do check out the company’s reviews by other homeowners on Qanvast to get a better gauge of their reputation.

 The S$50,000 Qanvast Guarantee

-The next burning question you may have in mind - should you go with an interior designer or contractor or how should you not get cheated by a contractor?
-We have the answer here.
+The next burning question you may have in mind - should you go with an interior designer or contractor or how do you not get cheated by an interior designer?
+We have the answers here.